 Comenity Direct launched in April 2019.
 It’s an online-only bank that offers high-yield savings products and CDs.
 Comenity Direct offers five terms of CDs.

-Comenity Direct is a brand of Comenity Capital Bank.
-Comenity Capital Bank is a brand that’s existed for around 30 years.
+Comenity Direct is a brand of Comenity Capital Bank, which has been around for 30 years.
 Comenity is the bank behind many popular branded credit cards.

 Quontic Bank: 0.60% APY, $500 minimum deposit

-In addition to its CDs, Quontic Bank also has a money market account, a high-yield savings account and two checking accounts.
+In addition to CDs, Quontic Bank also has a money market account, a high-yield savings account and three checking accounts.

-Considering the yield and minimum deposit, Quontic Bank’s one-year CD is one of the best offers available for this CD term.
+Considering the yield and minimum deposit, Quontic Bank has one of the best one-year CD offers available.

 First Internet Bank of Indiana: 0.60% APY, $1,000 minimum deposit